Birkwood Castle: Post-closure history

-Following closure of the hospital plans were approved to convert the house to a hotel in 2009, but the developer went into liquidation before work started.
 In 2016, South Lanarkshire Council gave planning permission for a £15 million conversion of the house to a hotel.
 This hotel was part of a planned £80 million redevelopment of the castle and its grounds.
 In January 2018, the castle was put up for sale after its owners went into administration.
-Later in the year, it was recommended that Birkwood Castle was demolished, as it was a "major safety risk".
+Later in the year, it was recommended that Birkwood Castle should be demolished, as it was a "major safety risk".
 The plan was to keep the bell tower and front entrance, as they were structurally secure.